 One more step towards a more sustainable planet is being taken by Paptic.
 Established in 2015 as a response to the banning of plastic bags in numerous countries, Paptic has developed a renewable, reusable and recyclable material based on wood fibre.
 The solution is now in high demand among sustainability-oriented brands and retailers.

 Finland’s major department store chains, Sokos and Stockmann, recently said goodbye to plastic bags and introduced Paptic carrier bags and e-commerce mailers, and the customer feedback has been overwhelmingly positive.
 Paptic’s nature-friendly approach has resonated well with Moomin Characters, too.

 In late 2019, Moomin Characters made a significant investment in Paptic and, this year, the reusable bags will be featured in Moomin shops.

 Forest-rich Finland is also home to Woodly, a cleantech company that has been generating international interest with its novel type of wood-based plastic.
 Endorsed by the professional community, the material is carbon-neutral and made of cellulose extracted from sustainably managed and FSC-certified forests.

-This summer, Woodly’s packaging material is being tested in selected K Group food shops.
+Last summer, Woodly’s packaging material was tested in selected K Group food shops.
 As part of the trial, 10 000 Pirkka rose begonia products have been wrapped in the material instead of oil-based plastic.